CMU-17-214/f2023/assignments/hw1.md

 **Infrastructure and quality requirements.**

 * Push all your code to GitHub using good practices (e.g., cohesive commits, descriptive commit messages).
 * Your code should compile and pass automated checks when executed with the build tool (*maven build* or *npm build*).
-Your code will automatically be executed on [GitHub Actions](https://github.com/features/actions), a continuous integration service.
+Your code should automatically be executed on [GitHub Actions](https://github.com/features/actions), a continuous integration service.
 Your build should succeed on GitHub Actions, however, GitHub Actions is not configured as an auto-grader for this assignment and does not perform any tests.
 Passing GitHub Actions is just a minimum bar, not a sufficient condition for completing the homework.
 You can find the results of the automated checks in the _Actions_ tab of your GitHub repository.
 * Follow good design practices as discussed: Hide information where appropriate.
 Program against interfaces, not against classes.
 * For all new code that you write, follow the style guidelines of the language you are working in ([Java code conventions](https://www.oracle.com/java/technologies/javase/codeconventions-introduction.html), [StandardJS guidelines](https://standardjs.com/)).
 We have installed tools (CheckStyle and ESlint) that will automatically check conformance to many style guidelines in your repository.
 * If you add libraries, add them as *maven* or *npm* dependencies.
 Do *not* copy library code into the repository.